rhosocial/yii2-user/docs/guide/usage-console-user-commands.md

 After the command is run, each time 10 users are generated, a progress prompt is output.

+Since the user ID needs to be unique, the registration time may be longer and longer as the number of users increases, since the randomly generated ID may be duplicated, so the database needs to be accessed repeatedly.

+By default, the user ID is an 8-digit number beginning with 4, so the maximum number of users is 10 million.
+But we recommend that the actual number of users should be one-tenth of the theoretical value.
+Otherwise, the time spent by the registered user may be unbearable.

 ## Register New User